 Sequence[IndType]: New population

-Source code in digneapy/operators/_replacement.py
+Source code in digneapy/operators/replacement/generational.py

-def first_improve_replacement(
+def __call__(

-current_population: Sequence[IndType],
+population: Sequence[IndType],

 offspring: Sequence[IndType],